ElliotOusley/CS362_Team_11_Project/Living Document/Final_Report.md

 ### ii.
 Project schedule

-Identify milestones (external and internal), define tasks along with effort estimates (at granularity no coarser than 1-person-week units), and identify dependences among them.
-(What has to be complete before you can begin implementing component X?
-What has to be complete before you can start testing component X?
-What has to be complete before you can run an entire (small) use case?)
-This should reflect your actual plan of work, possibly including items your team has already completed.

-To build a schedule, start with your major milestones (tend to be noun-like) and fill in the tasks (tend to start with a verb) that will allow you to achieve them.
-A simple table is sufficient for this size of a project.

 Timeline
 | Week     | Development Tasks | Design Tasks |
 | ----------- | ----------- | ---------------- |